lendway/lendway.github.io/Research.md

  "The Effect of Priming Structural Fairness on Inequality Beliefs and Preferences" (with Greg Huber). _**American Politics Research**_.
 [Paper Link](https://journals.sagepub.com/eprint/XKEEENHBVUHAYAGHRCZR/full)

 **Papers Under Review**

-"Unequal Punishment?
-Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath).
-R&R at the _**Journal of Politics**_.
-[Paper Link](/10.10.25_Equal_Protection_Paper.pdf)

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)